chris-moreton/concourse-pipeline-controller/README.md

 Within a few minutes, a pipeline will be created for your application with the following stages:

+##### Update Teams

+In teams.yml, you will need to give ownership of your repository to the admin user amongst the rest of your team configuration, e.g.

+    - name: directorzone
+      config:
+        roles:
+        - name: pipeline-operator
+          github:
+            users: ["twobyte","Directorzone"]
+        - name: owner
+          local:
+            users: ["admin"]
+          github:
+            users: ["chris-moreton"]

 #### Build

 This will build and package your application.
 Your unit tests will be executed in this step.